 Episode Show Notes

-In this episode, Mike sits down with SFC’s Head of Schools, Rod Gilbert, and assistant Lower School Principal, Amanda Walker, for the fourth installment of the Eagle Perspective’s new mini-series “A Yard of Books.”
+In this episode, Mike sits down with SFC’s Head of Schools, Rod Gilbert, and assistant Elementary School Principal, Amanda Walker, for the fourth installment of the Eagle Perspective’s new mini-series “A Yard of Books.”
 Mike, Rod, and Amanda talk about Pinocchio by Carlo Collodi.

-Mike Siciliano, Upper School Dean of Students, has a long history with Sante Fe Christian, sitting in several roles including alumnus, US history teacher, and football coach.
+Mike Siciliano, High School Dean of Students, has a long history with Sante Fe Christian, sitting in several roles including alumnus, US history teacher, and football coach.
 As a student, Siciliano felt he had teachers and coaches who personally invested in him and made a huge difference in his life.
 Now, he tries every day to continue that legacy for current SFC students, live up to the standard his teachers set for him, and have a lot of fun.

 Rod Gilbert brings a fresh perspective as SFC’s Head of Schools.
 As a strong leader with a shepherd’s heart, Rod encourages SFC’s faculty, coaches, and staff to strive for excellence in all they do.
 At his core, Rod is an educator who wants children and their parents to see the world as something lovely, worth exploring and redeeming through Christ.

-Amanda Walker, the assistant principal of SFC’s Lower School, holds a BA from Santa Clara University, a teaching credential from California State University San Marcos, and an MA in Educational Administration from Point Loma Nazarene University.
+Amanda Walker, the assistant principal of SFC’s Elementary School, holds a BA from Santa Clara University, a teaching credential from California State University San Marcos, and an MA in Educational Administration from Point Loma Nazarene University.
 After holding a leadership position in children’s ministry, Amanda launched her teaching career as a first and fourth-grade teacher prior to coming to SFC in 2006.
 She is a San Diego native and a proud mom of three amazing children.

 Amanda’s List of Books to Read Out Loud